seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

 ## Caching:

-In your Module setup, use the extension method EnableGraphQlCache.
+In your Module setup, use the extension method UseDistributedCache.
 Note that MemoryDistributedCache is just an example.
 In a production senario, you may choose something like Azure Redis.

 ```
 builder.UseDistributedCache<MemoryDistributedCache>();